annieradams/annieradams/README.md

 <!--
 **annieradams/annieradams** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+## Education
+- BS in Statistics and Data Science from University of California, Santa Barbara

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...